 Searching for a rewarding career in NYC?
 There could be a position waiting for you at NYCEDC. ›

-In 2011, NYCEDC began work on Green NYC 2025, an ongoing initiative to identify opportunities in the rapidly emerging green sector, as well as the challenges the City faces for future growth.
-By taking advantage of New York City's depth of assets, coupled with the City's public policy leadership in sustainability and the growing entrepreneurship in the tech sector, NYCEDC is developing a strategy to facilitate the growth of green and cleantech companies.
+In 2011, NYCEDC launched Green NYC 2025, an ongoing initiative to identify opportunities and actions to support innovation in New York City’s rapidly emerging green and clean technology sectors.
+By taking advantage of New York City's depth of assets, the City's leadership in sustainability policy and the strength of the local technology sector, NYCEDC promotes the growth of local green and cleantech companies and supports job creation.

 NYCEDC fosters diversification of the New York City economy by supporting entrepreneurship and innovation in the clean technology and energy industry.